What makes good sales data?

 Based on the above information, ask yourself these questions: Do I have enough data?
 Am I generating it fast enough?
 Am I tracking more than just a handful of metrics?
 Is the data true?
 Is the data useful to our business objectives?

-For more information around how to get the most out of your sales data, download the free resource Shedding Light on Dark Data: How to Unearth Actionable Sales Insights.
+For more information around how to get the most out of your sales data, learn more about crm software.